Frequently Asked Questions

 Quest campaign participants (Galxe and Layer3) receive their TGE allocation from the Referral & Distribution Pool during this window.
 Initial circulating supply at TGE is approximately 3% of total supply.

-Operon is deployed on Arbitrum — a leading Ethereum Layer 2 network offering low transaction fees, high throughput, and deep connectivity with the broader EVM ecosystem.
-Node contracts, agent registry, referral tracking, reward distribution, and governance all run on Arbitrum.
+Operon's primary deployment is on Arbitrum — a leading Ethereum Layer 2 network offering low transaction fees, high throughput, and deep connectivity with the broader EVM ecosystem.
+The agent registry, referral tracking, reward distribution, $OPRN token, and governance all live on Arbitrum.

-The node sale accepts USDC and USDT on both Arbitrum and BNB Smart Chain.
-Nodes are minted on whichever chain the buyer pays on.
+The node sale itself runs on two chains: Arbitrum and BNB Smart Chain.
+Node NFTs mint on whichever chain the buyer pays on, accepting USDC or USDT at face value.

 An Operon Node is a permanent ERC-721 NFT license issued on Arbitrum or BNB Smart Chain.
 It grants distribution rights within the Operon ecosystem: $OPRN base emissions, performance bonuses, Activity Pool share, and eligibility to participate in the community referral network.
 As the protocol matures, the license also grants governance voting rights.